 Vegetarian restaurants are always the busiest on the 1st and 15th day of the Chinese lunar calendar.
 It is because those two days are designated as vegetarian days for some Buddhists.

 In Taiwan, for Buddhists who follows the religion strictly, vegetarian dishes cannot have garlic, chives, green onion and cilantro.
-This is because they believe these vegetables … More on following page.
-Click here to continue reading
+This is because they believe these vegetables … Continue reading